A Competitive Mentored Research Program for Medical Students

 - Is it feasible to accomplish, or at least initiate, a body of work in the allotted time frame?

-This NIH-funded program currently funds 39 students from the University of Utah including 2-3 students from each of our partnering institutions, the University of Puerto Rico (URM) and the University of Nevada.
+This NIH-funded program for 2020 will fund up to 31 students from the University of Utah including 2-3 students from each of our partnering institutions, the University of Puerto Rico (URM) and the University of Nevada.